Virginia mom confronts school board over graphic sexual materials in school

 "FCPS is in the process of convening two committees made up of staff, students and parents led by our Library Services Coordinator to assess the suitability of both texts for inclusion in our high school libraries," the district said in a statement.
 "The recommendation of the committees will be put forward to the Assistant Superintendent of Instructional Services who will make a final decision as to whether FCPS continues to provide access to these books in our high school libraries."

-Langton told Fox News that the school system has a shared library system, where middle school students also had access to the books she described.
+Langton told Fox News that the school system has a shared library system, meaning middle school students also had access to the books she described.